Backlang-Org/learn/content/the-basics/data/structs.md

 ## Structs

 ### Declaring structs
 A struct is something like a wrapper for different values.
-It is a valuetype and allocated on the stack (.Net, it can differe for other backends).
-A struct can only have values.
+It is a value type and allocated on the stack (in .NET, this can differ for other backends).
+A struct can only contain values.

 The syntactic structure of a struct:
 ```ebnf